-Here are some recipes to include coconut in your kid's menu.
-Read more to know information about the nutritional benefits of coconut milk, how and when to introduce coconut milk to the baby etc.
+Here are some recipes to include coconut on your kid's menu.
+Read more about the nutritional benefits of coconut milk, how and when to introduce coconut milk to the baby etc.

 When can I introduce Coconut Milk to my baby?

 Coconut milk can be introduced to babies' diets from 8 months.
-Giving plain coconut milk to babies is not a good idea, hence add a few tablespoons of coconut milk to mashed vegetables or any porridge to enhance the taste and creaminess.
-Please keep in mind that for babies below one year, breast milk or formula should be primary and it should not be replaced with coconut milk.
+Giving plain coconut milk to babies is not a good idea.
+Hence add a few tablespoons of coconut milk to mashed vegetables or porridge to enhance the taste and creaminess.
+Please keep in mind that breast milk or formula should be primary for babies below one year and not be replaced with coconut milk.

-For Toddlers and kids, you can add it to milkshakes, kheer, smoothies, soups, rice, or curry.
-You can give a maximum 1/4 cup to 1/2 cup of coconut milk per day for babies and toddlers.
-Don't give more amount than mentioned as it keeps the tummy full for a long time, and hence, the child cannot eat other foods.
-Also, note that coconut milk cannot be used as a complete substitute for cows milk for toddlers and growing kids as its low in calcium and protein.
+You can add it to milkshakes, kheer, smoothies, soups, rice, or curry for toddlers and kids.
+You can give a full ¼ cup to ½ cup of coconut milk daily for babies and toddlers.
+Don't give more than mentioned as it keeps the tummy full for a long time; hence, the child cannot eat other foods.
+Also, note that coconut milk cannot be used as a complete substitute for cow's milk for toddlers and growing kids as its low in calcium and protein.

 How to select and store Coconut Milk for Baby Food

-- Freshly extracted homemade coconut milk is recommended for babies as it has a nice flavor and naturally sweet, unlike the store-bought coconut milk.
+- Freshly extracted homemade coconut milk is recommended for babies as it has a nice flavor and is naturally sweet, unlike store-bought coconut milk.

-- In case of emergencies, you could opt for an organic, unsweetened store-bought canned coconut milk.
-Store in the refrigerator once the can is opened and finish within 4-5 days.
+- You could opt for organic, unsweetened store-bought canned coconut milk in emergencies.
+Store in the refrigerator once the can is opened and finished within 4-5 days.

 Nutrients in Coconut Milk

-Here is the nutrition information of 1 cup of coconut milk (100 g)
+Here is the nutrition information for 1 cup of coconut milk (100 g)